Acsigen/sysadmin-playground/Containers/Traefik.md

     # Enables the web UI and tells Traefik to listen to docker
     networks:
       - traefik_network
+    environment:
+      - TZ # This will be automatically expanded from .env
     ports:
       # The HTTP port
       - "80:80"